adamsilver/fdpb/05-an-inbox.md

 Third, having the buttons appear when clicking a checkbox is distracting as users are focused on selecting the right emails.
 And assuming the change of state is valuable, the buttons would have to be in the viewport for users to see the change anyway.

-Instead, simply show the buttons at all times.
+Just show the buttons at all times.

 ## A Responsive Menu

-When there's enough space, the buttons should just be laid out to make them available at all times.
-But if you have more than three buttons in the menu, or you need to display additional components along the same row, it's going to be hard to fit everything, especially on mobile.
+When there's enough space, the buttons should just be laid out at all times, making them readily available and interactive.
+But if you have more than three buttons in the menu, or you need to display additional components along the same row, it's going to be hard to fit them on screen, especially on mobile.

 ![Stacked buttons](./images/05/stacked-buttons.png)

 The problem is that the buttons will start to stack beneath each other, which pushes the main content downwards and changes the spatial relationship between the menu and the list of emails.
-And, having the menu dominate the interface is problematic, because dominance is a quality we should use sparingly.
+Moreover, having the menu dominate the interface is problematic because dominance is a quality we should use sparingly.
 After all, if everything dominates, nothing does.
 Really, the inbox itself should take center stage, with the menu taking a back-seat role.

-We can handle this problem by hiding the submit buttons behind a menu.
+We can handle this problem by hiding the buttons behind a menu.
 There are two ways to create a menu: first, by using a `select` box and second, by creating a custom menu component.
 Let's discuss the pros and cons of each next.

-#### A Select Box Menu
+### A Select Box Menu

 Select boxes are a menu of sorts.
 In fact, sometimes, they're referred to as drop-down *menus* amongst other names.

 Like a menu, they group similar items together that users can select.
 And they hide the items behind a click, keeping the interface compact.
 They're an attractive option because, as we know, browsers supply them for free.
-But, even though select boxes look like menus and behave like them; and even though they are sometimes referred to as menus — they aren't true menus.
+But, even though select boxes look like menus and behave like them; and even though they are sometimes referred to as menus—they aren't true menus.

 Select boxes are for input.
-That's why forms that contain select boxes — like any other input — must be accompanied by a submit button to submit the choice.
+That's why forms that contain select boxes—like any other input—must be accompanied by a submit button to submit the choice.
 Not only is this convention, but it's also in the Web Content Accessibility Guidelines (WCAG)[^4]:

 > Changing the setting of any user interface component does not automatically cause a change of context.

 The reason I bring this up is because using a select box as a menu, often causes designers to omit the submit button from the interface.
 And then, JavaScript is needed to submit the form when the selected option is changed (`onchange`).
-But this submits the form, without the user's say-so which fails principle 4, *Give control*, by taking control away from the user.
+But this submits the form, without the user's say-so which fails principle 4, *Give control*.

 This also causes problems for screen reader and keyboard users.
 For example, on Chrome (Windows), the `onchange` event is fired as soon as the user presses <kbd>Down</kbd> to select the next option.
 But with this approach in place, the form is immediately submitted, making it impossible to move through all the items in the menu.